vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding

-Building component extraction is achieved by processing \(L\) through a semantic segmentation function \(S\), which labels each pixel in the RGB data, retaining only the relevant classes and discarding irrelevant entities.
+Building component extraction is achieved by processing \(L\) with a semantic segmentation function \(S\), which labels each pixel in the RGB data, retaining only relevant classes and discarding irrelevant ones.
 In contrast with the conventional object detection methods, panoptic scene segmentation provides \textit{pixel-level class labels} and \textit{instance differentiation}, enabling sharper boundary delineation and more precise object recognition.
 In principle, any reliable real-time panoptic segmentation framework can be integrated into vS-Graphs.
-However, the current version has integrated Panoptic-FCN (pFCN) \cite{pfcn} and YOSO \cite{yoso} by default, due to their efficiency and strong balance between accuracy and real-time performance.
-In this regard, \(\widehat{\mathbf{P}}_\mathbf{\Psi}^K=S(\mathbf{P}, L)\) refers to the segmented visual-spatial data of \(K\), where \(L_{(u,v)}\) refers to the semantic class label of a pixel at \((u,v) \in \mathbb{N}^2\).
-Applying semantic class filtration to filter building components' semantic classes \(\mathbf{\Psi}\) (\ie wall and ground surfaces) takes place as follows:
+However, the current version integrates Panoptic-FCN (pFCN) \cite{pfcn} and YOSO \cite{yoso} by default, given their efficiency and strong balance between accuracy and real-time performance.
+In this regard, \(\widehat{\mathbf{P}}_\mathbf{\Psi}^K=S(\mathbf{P}, L)\) refers to the segmented visual-spatial data of \(K\), where \(L_{(u,v)}\) is the semantic class label of a pixel at \((u,v) \in \mathbb{N}^2\).
+Applying semantic class filtration to filter building components' semantic classes \(\mathbf{\Psi}\) (\textit{i.e.,} wall and ground surfaces) takes place as follows:

 where \(\widehat{\mathbf{P}}_\mathbf{\Psi}^K \subset \mathbf{P}\) represents the set of semantically segmented point clouds, including the point clouds of \(\widehat{\mathbf{P}}_{wall}^K\) and \(\widehat{\mathbf{P}}_{ground}^K\).
 It should be noted that the classification confidence \(\lambda_{(u,v)} \in \mathbb{R}\) for each pixel \({L_\Psi}_{(u,v)}\) is set for potential classification errors.